 It’s important for community partners to share data to help them work better together.
 For example, Minneapolis, Minnesota, a 2013 Prize community, had agencies that serve people with high needs sign “data agreements” that enabled them to securely share the information they collect, making things easier for their clients.
 Now a single mom who applies for food benefits from WIC and then applies for housing vouchers doesn’t have to share the same basic information twice.
 Knowing how they’re serving that same person, social service agencies’ staff members can provide tailored services that make a bigger difference and reduce redundancies.

 Data can help communities move toward better health in important ways.
 It creates urgency, but it also tracks and illustrates progress.
 To keep from getting overwhelmed by data, remember this: You don’t need a perfect picture to take action.
 You just need to get enough data to get a good picture so you can see how you’re doing, adapt as you go and move forward each day.

 Is your community ready to take action for better health but not sure what to do next?
 Contact a community coach.
 The Roadmaps to Health Action Center and What Works for Health are an online platform that provides practical tools for communities working collectively to improve their health.

 Is your community already using data and cross-sector partnerships to improve residents’ health?
-Stay tuned for the 2017 RWJF Culture of Health Prize call for applications—coming in early August.
+Learn about the RWJF Culture of Health Prize.

 Kate Konkle, MPH, is a Community Coach at County Health Rankings & Roadmaps.
 She provides strategic guidance to communities that want to put the County Health Rankings into action for community health improvement.
 Read her full bio.